Give your photos a professional look by adding a “grunge” edge to them!

 Delete the original frame image so just the newly traced image remains.
 Left click and drag your picture back into the workspace and center it under the frame (I filled mine with color so it is easier to see).
 If necessary, adjust the size of the picture and frame so they are approximately the same size.
 The most important thing is to make sure the picture is completely covered by the frame.

 Select both the frame and the picture.
+Again, make sure the photo is in back of the frame.
 Click on the Modify icon in the right toolbar to open the Modify Panel.
 Click on Subtract.

 It may take a minute and you may see a Processing progress window.
 Once the process is complete, you should see your picture, with its new grunge edges.
 There also may be a lot of small pieces around the edges of your image.